 Technical statistics report on the use of the Common Domain (CD) by a Customs application.
 CCN message transport information is collected daily on each NA CCN gateway.
 It is forwarded daily to the ITSM CONTRACTOR and from there further on to the CCN gateway accessed by ITSM.
-There, the statistics data is captured by CS/MIS and stored on disk.
+There, the statistics data is captured by CS/MIS2 and stored on disk.

 Note that the generation of technical statistics data and the collection and forwarding of this data will be performed by the ITSM CONTRACTOR.
 Therefore, this process is transparent to the NA and no specific implementation from the NA side is required.
-However, NAs will be able to view and download the statistics from CS/MIS web site.
+However, NAs will be able to view and download the statistics from CS/MIS2 web site.